phetsims/equality-explorer/doc/implementation-notes.md

 ## Screens

 This section provides a concise overview of the screens, their similarities and their differences.
-For more details, consult the (slightly out of date) [Equality Explorer HTML5 design document](https://docs.google.com/document/d/1xu9nawWcndFqgg5zyCGm25h-OFUsuFYnXF3QHW42spQ).
+For more details, consult the (somewhat out of date) [Equality Explorer HTML5 design document](https://docs.google.com/document/d/1xu9nawWcndFqgg5zyCGm25h-OFUsuFYnXF3QHW42spQ).

 ## Model